-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation on the implementation of the freight mobility performance measures requirements, including consideration of policies and criteria specified in the Florida Freight Mobility and Trade Plan for National Highway System facilities within the Gainesville Metropolitan Area.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation on the implementation of the freight mobility performance measures requirements, including consideration of policies and criteria specified in the Florida Freight mobility and Trade Plan for National Highway System facilities within the Gainesville Metropolitan Area.
 Appropriate data is reviewed relevant to the performance measures.
 This information contributes to the prioritization of projects for inclusion in the Transportation Improvement Program.

-The Florida Department of Transportation transmitted a 1.75 Truck Travel Time Ratio two-year target and a 2.0 Truck Travel Time Ratio four-year target to the Federal Highway Administration on May 18, 2018.
-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area also participates in the Florida Metropolitan Planning Organization Advisory Council Freight Committee meetings.
+In addition, Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area participates in the Florida Metropolitan Planning Organization Advisory Council Freight Committee meetings.